Keroshi/Kaggle-Backpack-Prediction-Challenge/README.md

-This is a repository for my entry of the Kaggle Backpack Prediction Challenge.
+This is a repository for my entry into the Kaggle Backpack Prediction Challenge.